samuelgruetter/dafny-wiki/INSTALL.md

 JavaScript, and Go.
 If you don't have node.js and Go installed and on your path, these tests will be disabled and you will get a "unsupported" message from `lit`.

-NOTE: (6 May 2019) Under Windows, the test suite does not properly capture the output from the Go programs in `Test/comp`.
-More precisely, under Windows, when `lit` invokes Dafny with `/compile:3 /compileTarget:go`, the output does not show up (but running Dafny directly with those options is fine, as is running `go run` on the program that Dafny generates).
-If you know how to fix this problem, please provide a Pull Request or contact the Dafny developers.

 To set up Dafny to compile to JavaScript (node.js):
 * Install node.js from https://nodejs.org/en/download
 * Make sure `node` and `npm` are on your path